jhud/casio-fx850-p/README.md

 # Casio FX850-P programs

-Programs for the SHARP PC-G850V pocket computer.
+Programs for the CASIO FX850-P pocket computer.
 Use at your own risk - I accept no responsibility for damage to yourself, others, or your hardware.